NexusMutual/docs/docs/resources/glossary.md

 **Claim deposit**
 <!-- @check Claims.CLAIM_DEPOSIT_IN_ETH = 0.05 ether -->
 The 0.05 ETH paid when a claim is submitted.
-An accepted or drawn claim returns it.
+An accepted claim refunds the deposit with the payout.
+A drawn claim lets you retrieve the deposit.
 A denied claim forfeits it to the pool.
 See [File a claim](/using/file-a-claim#the-deposit).

 **Deductible**
 An amount of loss a cover holder bears before a claim can be made.
 Used where small losses are expected in normal operation, such as validator penalties.